 The Tomy John Deere has a rear storage rack suitable for strapping all kinds of treasures and supplies, and our testers loved the idea of pondering what they might place there.
 Even if it is just giving a ride to a favored stuffed toy, we can see how this rack will get a lot of use.
 The RoyalBaby FreeStyle includes training wheels, reflectors, water bottle holder, alert bell, chain cover, and parent handle on the back of the seat.

-Some bikes like the Duzy, RoyalBaby, and the Huffy have handbrakes and coaster style brakes, which can be useful for prepping kids for more grownup bikes.
+Some bikes like the Duzy, RoyalBaby, and the Huffy have handbrakes and coaster-style brakes, which can help prep kids for more grown-up bikes.
 And the Totem comes with a handlebar alert bell, naming stickers, and reflectors.
 It also features a parent handle on the back.

 Don't be fooled into thinking accessories make a product better or higher quality.
 Unfortunately, in this review, it seems to mean the opposite.
 Both Joystar bikes have multiple accessories, but they are also the lowest quality options compared to the competition.
-While their quality is unlikely to impact everyday use, we suspect parents might find them disappointing given their prices.
-The RoyalBaby, Huffy, and Tomy are the group's highest quality options, with the Duzy coming in right behind it.
+While their quality issues (in our opinion) are unlikely to impact everyday use, we suspect parents might find them disappointing given their prices.
+The RoyalBaby, Huffy, and Tomy are the group's highest quality options, with the Duzy coming in next.

-Finding the best pedal bike for your child can help expand their world and increase their ability to join in on outdoor adventures using their own energy and skills.
-Learning to ride a bicycle is a time-honored tradition for many kids, making choosing the perfect first bike intimidating.
-Your little one might remember their first bike for years, making it an important purchase.
-We think there is a bike for almost every child in this lineup of cool competitors, and our test results can help you choose the right bike for your child so that you can enjoy new adventures together as soon as possible.
+Selecting the right pedal bike for your kid can expand their world and increase their participation in outdoor adventures.
+Learning to ride a bicycle is a time-honored tradition for many kids and includes developing important skills and getting valuable time outdoors.
+Your little one may remember their first bike for years, creating memories with family and friends.
+This makes choosing the perfect first bike potentially intimidating.
+We think there is a bike for almost every child in this lineup of impressive competitors, and our test results can help you find the best kids' pedal bike for your child so you can enjoy new adventures together.

 — Wendy Schmitz